curlyLasagna/OTS-Student-Documentation/docs/equipment.md

 ## Equipment list

 - If you're lucky, you'll get an accurate TUBOM attached to the ticket that was assigned to you
-  - Take a look at the TUBOM and look for the items listed in there that was added.
-It should list the quantity or have a column that says 'Customer Refurbished'
+  - Take a look at the TUBOM and look for the items listed in there that were added.
+Look for rows with a value in the quantity column or ones that say 'Customer Refurbished'
   - If a TUBOM isn't provided, you'll have to look around the room and compare it whichever is in the virtual tour
 - Check the ceiling for these components:
   - Ceiling speakers
   - Microphones
+  - Cameras
-- There are equipment placed behind displays.
+- There are components placed behind displays.
   - Mostly small form factor computers, Solstice Pods, or small miscellaneous components.

 ### Projectors